sthagen/csaf-v2/prose/csaf-v2-editor-draft.md

 ##### 3.2.1.8.3 Document Property - Publisher - Type

-The Type of publisher (`type`) provides information about the type of publisher releasing the document.
-Value type is string with fixed value set (enum).
-Thes values are:
+The Type of publisher (`type`) of type `string`and `enum` provides information about the type of publisher releasing the document.
+The valid values are:

     coordinator
     discoverer